The Long Christmas Dinner (opera): Synopsis

 The opera depicts 90 years in the history of the mid-western Bayard family.

 The opera opens with Lucia, wife of Roderick Bayard, setting the table for Christmas dinner.
 Having finished, she calls down her husband and his mother, who is joining them in their first Christmas dinner in their new house.
 Over dinner, Roderick's mother, referred to as Mother Bayard, recalls a time in her childhood when Indians lived where the house now rests; at the time, there was no city, only a church and surrounding forestry.
 She goes on to discuss the importance of remembering the names of one's ancestors.

 The opera moves forward to another Christmas dinner between Roderick, Lucia, and Mother Bayard, this time joined by Roderick's cousin Brandon, who is back from his time spent in Alaska.
 As they eat, Brandon asks Mother Bayard how the two are related.
 As the years go on, Mother Bayard dies, leaving Lucia, Roderick, and Brandon.
-All three wonder aloud how long they’ve resided in the Bayard house, remarking on how quickly the time flies.
+All three wonder aloud how long they've resided in the Bayard house, remarking on how quickly the time flies.
 Soon after Mother Bayard dies, Lucia's and Roderick's son Charles is born.
 Not long after the birth of their son, another baby arrives: Genevieve, their daughter.

-Again, the action moves forward in time to a later Christmas dinner which is joined by a grown-up Charles and Genevieve; Roderick, Lucia, and Brandon have all aged significantly.
+Again, the action moves forward in time to a later Christmas dinner where an ailing Roderick, Lucia, and Brandon, are now joined by a grown-up Charles and Genevieve.
 The men give a toast to the firm owned and run by the Bayard family, and the women join in on the merriment.
 Roderick dies shortly after this point in time, leaving behind a devastated Lucia.
 She, Brandon, Genevieve, and Charles reflect on past Christmas dinners.
 After a quick change in subject, Genevieve announces to her mother that Charles is engaged to be married, adding that she herself will never marry, so that she may always remain with her mother.

 The scene shifts briefly to show the marriage of Charles and his wife, Leonora.
 The newlyweds join Lucia, Brandon, and Genevieve for Christmas dinner.
 Not long after Charles and Leonora marry, the couple birth a baby—however, the baby dies in infancy.
 Brandon dies, and is quickly followed by Lucia.
 The death of Lucia greatly devastates Genevieve, who is left wondering what to do with her life.
 On the tail end of Lucia's death is the birth of Leonora's fraternal twins: Sam and Lucia II Bayard.
 Not long afterward, Roderick Brandon Bayard II is also born.